packetcoders/ws-netbox-nornir-graphql/exercises/wb_002_nornir.md

 print_result(result)
 ```

+You will now see the results. i.e the data from GraphQL from NetBox for each of the hosts.

-## Exercise 9 – Putting it all together
+## Exercise 10 – Putting it all together
-Lets now put everything together and perform the following for your lab device.
+Lets now put everything together and perform the following for your **lab device**.
 1. Nornir inventory filter
 2. Query GraphQL
 3. Render Jinja2 template